-Allergens like those from , pet dander, spores and can stick to your body, clothes and hair.
-To help reduce your exposure, make it a habit to remove your shoes, change your clothes and wash your hands and face when you come inside.
-And if your kids have allergies, make sure they do the same.
+Allergens like those from pollen , pet dander, mold spores and dust mites can stick to your body, clothes and hair.
+Make it a habit to remove your shoes, change your clothes and wash your hands and face whenever you have been exposed to allergens.

-Dust is inevitable.
-But devoting 10 minutes a day to dusting and vacuuming can help reduce dust build up.
-Be sure to use a damp sponge or mop (a dry cloth can stir up allergens) and a vacuum cleaner with a filter or double bag.
-If you’re the one with allergies, try to delegate these daily chores to another member of the family.
-Or, wear a dust mask and gloves while cleaning to help reduce your exposure to allergens from pet dander and dust mites.
+Devoting 10 minutes a day to dusting a surface or vacuuming a room can help reduce dust build-up.
+Use a damp sponge or mop (a dry cloth can stir up allergens) and a vacuum cleaner with a HEPA filter or double bag.

 Keeping your home below 50 percent relative humidity helps with multiple allergens.
 Both dust mites and mold thrive in warm, damp environments.
-You can get an inexpensive hygrometer (humidity monitor) at many hardware stores to measure your home’s humidity.1 When the humidity level rises above 50%, use a dehumidifier or air conditioner to reduce humidity.
+You can get an inexpensive hygrometer (humidity monitor) at many hardware stores and use a dehumidifier or air conditioner to reduce humidity.

-The pollen forecast can change daily depending on a variety of factors, including the weather.
-The best way to be prepared is to check your every day.
-Make sure to check for predominant pollen wherever you spend the majority of the day.
-For example, if your office is in a neighboring city, or even across town, use that ZIP code when you check.
+The pollen level changes daily depending on a variety of factors, including the weather.
+Make sure to check the pollen forecast wherever you spend the majority of the day.
+For example, if your workplace is in a neighboring city, use that ZIP code when you check.

 Wash Your Bedding

 To help reduce allergens from building up in your bedding, wash it in hot water (at least 130°F) every week.
 Be sure to follow the manufacturer’s directions for safely cleaning your bedding and dry clean it if necessary.